kirbie27/kirbie27/README.md

 - 👋 Hi, I’m @kirbie27
 - 👀 I’m interested in cooking, jokes, coding, and science.
-- 🌱 I’m currently learning github repository, blockchain, web development, arduino, and simulation algorithms
+- 🌱 I’m have experience with github repository, blockchain, web development, arduino, and simulation algorithms, and deployment.
 - 💞️ I’m looking to collaborate/learn about blockchain applications.
 - 📫 How to reach me: email - joankirby.wenceslao@gmail.com, contact no: 09056641947